-As a manufacturer and distributor of chemicals, environmental, health, safety, security and sustainability issues are among our highest priorities.
+As a manufacturer and distributor of chemicals, our highest priorities include the environment, health and safety, security and sustainability.

 The nature of our business means we are governed by environment, health and safety (EHS) regulations in the jurisdictions we operate in, and where our products are shipped and sold.
 EHS regulations cover, among other things: